 This is particularly true for huskies than are left home alone on a daily basis.
 Even if you aren’t gone for that long, being kept inside can still get boring fast.

-It goes without saying that the smells, sounds, and sights in the backyard are far more appealing than inside!
+The smells, sounds, and sights in the backyard are far more appealing than inside… All dogs agree!

 Huskies are more adventurous and nosey than most breeds, and with all those smells, being outside is an easy win over being indoors.